gfilson19/BaseballRPractice/README.md

 # LearningR
-Follow along as I try to learn how to manipulate the billions of data points in professional baseball
+Follow along as I practice using R to analyze baseball data